SparkEdUAB/sparked-server/README.md

 The following are examples of data of GraphQL queries and mutations

-You can try out the online playground here https://sparked-server.herokuapp.com/graphiql

 ### Authentication

 All the queries need to be authenticated, you can authenticate via a login mutation